adowlin/project-1-dungeons-dragons/README.md

 ### Known Bugs
 - On Firefox browser, the image carousel on the "Meetup Times" page does not scale the images correctly.
 - On Desktop Safari, and some mobile browsers, in the "Contact" page, the heading and lead text on top of the hero image are pushed further up & down the screen respectively, causing the text to overflow onto the preceding and succeeding sections of the page.
+- On screen sized between 576px & 1200px, the card deck on the "Meetup Times" page is stretched too far vertically.

 ### Bugs Found
 - In Bootstrap buttons that were intended to link to other site pages, or link to a PDF download, the buttons originally didn't work as links - when the button were clicked, nothing happened.